 As a business grows, they will naturally onboard more customers, and have to deal with more fraud.
 Relying on manual reviews means hiring more analysts to keep up with demand.
 Comparatively, you only need one machine-learning system to go through all the data you throw at it, regardless of the volume.
 This is much more scalable for businesses that see seasonal ebbs and flows in sign-ups.
 Fraud detection machine learning systems can help combat fraud as onboarding volumes, without dramatically increasing risk management costs.

-For businesses whose priority is to stay ahead of fast-moving fraud, machine learning is a critical asset.
-It enables scalable, robust and cost-effective fraud detection, helping the industry manage a difficult trade-off between fast customer onboarding and strong fraud protection.
-While machine learning requires advanced skills and infrastructure, done right it will bring unique benefits to the field moving forward.
+For businesses prioritizing staying ahead of sophisticated fraud tactics, machine learning is an indispensable resource.
+It offers a scalable, robust, and cost-effective approach to fraud detection, managing the delicate balance between rapid customer onboarding and effective fraud protection.
+While machine learning requires advanced skills and infrastructure, its proper implementation will continue to bring unparalleled benefits to the industry.

 Learn how the Onfido Real Identity Platform can help you strike the perfect balance between fraud prevention and customer acquisition.